 - Text

 - Artwork

 - Photograph(s)

 - Translation

 - Compilation

-- Collective work authorship

-- Collective work authorship and component work(s) authored or fully owned by the

-Collective Work Author

 NOTE: As discussed in Section 621.8(A), the information that the applicant provides in space 6(b) should be identical to the information that the applicant provides in space 2, but this portion of the application should be completed only if unclaimable material has been excluded from the claim in space 6(a).
 If the work does not contain an appreciable amount of unclaimable material, spaces 6(a) and 6(b) of the application may be left blank.